Grindcom/frontend-nanodegree-arcade-game/README.md

 Enemies start at random x locations as well as in random danger lanes (the cobble blocks).
 When the enemy finishes their track, they start again in a different, randomly selected track.
 Global variables for lane height and column width allow changes to the view of the game.
 These are currently added to app.js
 ## Code objects
 There are three objects for the app.
 They all have two functions in common, although those are not necessarily implemented the same for each.
-Objects are drawn by calles from the engine.js file; 'renderEntities()' and 'updateEntities(dt)'
+Objects are drawn by calles from the engine.js file; 'renderEntities()' and 'updateEntities(dt)'.
+The initializers for all the objects are all called from the 'window.onload' function.
+Below are the most important aspects of these objects. (unless otherwise noted, the referenced functions are found in app.js)

-### Common variables
+### In Common variables
 1. All objects have a 'currentLane' variable which is used for collision detection.
 2. 'x' and 'y' location variables which are bounded by '0' and 'rightWall' for 'x' and '0'and 'bottomWall' for 'y'.
 3. Each object has a 'sprite', which is the png icon for the object.
 In the case of gems there is a different icon for each type.